-Persons wishing to present their views regarding this matter may do so in writing by the close of business on or before June 3, 2011 to Susan Haberstroh, Education Associate, Regulation Review, Department of Education, at 401 Federal Street, Suite 2, Dover, Delaware 19901.
-A copy of this regulation is available from the above address or may be viewed at the Department of Education business office.
+Persons wishing to present their views regarding this matter may do so in writing by the close of business on or before January 7, 2016 to Tina Shockley, Education Associate, Department of Education, Regulatory Review, at 401 Federal Street, Suite 2, Dover, Delaware 19901.
+A copy of this regulation may be viewed on-line at the Register of Regulation's website, http://regulations.delaware.gov/services/current\issue.shtml, or obtained at the Department of Education, Finance Office located at the address listed above.